-Salaries, benefits, consulting and Brazil administration fees decreased to \$113,432 for the three months ended September 30, 2016 from \$303,003 in the same three month period during the prior year and decreased to \$495,734 in the nine months ended September 30, 2016 from \$851,415 in the same nine month period in the prior year.
+Salaries, benefits, consulting and Brazil administration fees decreased to \$567,637 for the year ended December 31, 2016 from \$1,060,441 in the prior year.
 This decrease is due to the Company continuing to undertake cost-cutting measures where possible.
 In terms of salaries and consulting fees, this has included:

 - A voluntary reduction of the salaries of seven of the Company's senior employees, including the CEO and President, effective January 1, 2014, and the CFO, effective February 1, 2014.
 The salary reductions ranged from 10% to 50%.
-Effective January 1, 2016, the President agreed to further reduce his salary by an additional \$50,000 per year with the agreement that such reduced amount will be deferred and only paid to him upon a termination without cause or a change of control of the Company. - Effective December 1, 2015, the Executive Chairman agreed to reduce his salary from \$200,000 per year to \$100,000 per year with the entire amount being deferred and only paid to him upon a termination without cause or a change of control of the Company. - Effective July 1, 2015, the board of directors of the Company agreed to defer their cash remuneration with such deferred amounts only being paid on the sale of the Company or the Tamarack Project, or when the Company has at least \$3 million in the treasury, provided always that the RCF Loan must have already been repaid or converted into common shares of the Company.
+Effective January 1, 2016, the President agreed to further reduce his salary by an additional \$50,000 per year with the agreement that such reduced amount will be deferred and only paid to him upon a termination without cause or a change of control of the Company. - Effective December 1, 2015, the Executive Chairman agreed to reduce his salary from \$200,000 per year to \$100,000 per year with the entire amount being deferred and only paid to him upon a termination without cause or a change of control of the Company.

+• Effective July 1, 2015, the board of directors of the Company agreed to defer their cash remuneration with such deferred amounts only being paid on the sale of the Company or the Tamarack Project, or when the Company has at least \$3 million in the treasury, provided always that the RCF Loan must have already been repaid or converted into common shares of the Company.